Disciplinary Committee announces findings of fact in David Porter inquiry

 When the Committee reconvenes it will also make its decision in relation to findings of misconduct and, if necessary, sanction (referred to as Stage 2 and Stage 3 respectively in the statement below).

-The full transcript of the Committee's decision on findings of fact can be found below and the charges against Mr Porter are available to download.
+The full transcript of the Committee's decision on findings of fact can be found below.

 RCVS v David John Porter